-- Overall board dimensions 2.00" x 3.25". - PCB is a 2-layer board with solder masks on both sides and a silk screen graphic. - 16 x 13 pin prototyping area (208 pins total). - Power and GND bus lines run the length of the prototyping area on both sides (not included in proto total pin count). - All 12 microcontroller port pins brought out to a clearly labeled strip at the top of the proto area. - 4 corner mounting holes.
+- Overall board dimensions 2.00" x 3.25". - PCB is a 2-layer board with solder masks on both sides and a silk screen graphic. - 16 x 13 pin prototyping area (208 pins total). - Power and GND bus lines run the length of the prototyping area on both sides (not included in proto total pin count). - All 13 microcontroller port pins and ~MCLR pin brought out to a clearly labeled strip along the top of the prototyping area. - ICSP header. - 4 corner mounting holes.